niyue/leafhopper/README.md

 * support overriding the list of dependencies from the project descriptor when you cannot get correct information from the project descriptor
 * support customizing the output columns
 * multiple outout formats
+* generate a combined license file from all the licenses of the dependencies

 # Installation
 ```